It’s often said that an executive is only as good as their secretary, executive assistant or personal assistant.

 What does the career path for a secretary look like?

-An ambitious secretary can refresh their career every couple of years, once they have mastered the latest role and developed it.
+An ambitious secretary can refresh their career every couple of years, once they have mastered and developed the latest role.
 This is the perfect time to take on more responsibility, developing the project management and supervisory aspects of a role.

-Entry-level secretarial jobs generally have lots of room for growth, and a secretary can evolve into being an administrative assistant, executive assistant, office manager, administrative coordinator or other senior administrative roles.
+Entry-level secretarial jobs generally have much room for growth, and a secretary can evolve into an administrative assistant, executive assistant, office manager, administrative coordinator or other senior administrative roles.
 With specialised knowledge of a department, industry or company, effective secretaries should see themselves moving up an exciting career path.

 Focus on commitment and resilience